-- (b) Subject to the conditions contained in Para 5(a) to (d); - (i) A candidate who after having passed LL.B.
-Part -I First Semester examination of the university has prosecuted a regular course of prescribed study for one semester session in the university department of law or in an affiliated college to the university shall be eligible to present himself/herself at the LL.B.
-Part-I Second semester examination. - (ii) A candidate who after having passed LL.B.
-Part -I Second Semester examination of the university or of any other statutory university recognized as equivalent thereto, has prosecuted a regular course of prescribed study for one semester session in the university department of law or in an affiliated college to the university shall be eligible to present himself/herself at the LL.B.
-Part-II First semester examination. - (iii) A candidate who after having passed LL.B.
-Part -II Third Semester examination of the university has prosecuted a regular course of prescribed study for one semester session in the university department of law or in an affiliated college to the university shall be eligible to present himself/herself at the LL.B.
-Part-II Fourth semester examination. - (iv) a candidate who after having passed LL.B.
-Part -II Fourth Semester examination of the university or of any other statutory university recognized as equivalent thereto, has prosecuted a regular course of prescribed study for one semester session in the university department of law or in an affiliated college to the university shall be eligible to present himself/herself at the LL.B.
-Part-III First semester examination. - (v) A candidate who after having passed LL.B.
-Part -III Fifth Semester examination of the university has prosecuted a regular course of prescribed study for one semester session in the university department of law or in an affiliated college to the university shall be eligible to present himself/herself at the LL.B.
-Part-III Sixth semester examination.
+- (iii) A candidate who after having passed LL.B.
+Third Semester examination of the university has prosecuted a regular course of prescribed study for one semester session in the university department of law or in an affiliated college to the university shall be eligible to present himself/herself at the LL.B.
+Fourth semester examination. - (iv) a candidate who after having passed LL.B.
+Fourth Semester examination of the university or of any other statutory university recognized as equivalent thereto, has prosecuted a regular course of prescribed study for one semester session in the university department of law or in an affiliated college to the university shall be eligible to present himself/herself at the LL.B.
+Fifth semester examination. - (v) A candidate who after having passed LL.B.
+Fifth Semester examination of the university has prosecuted a regular course of prescribed study for one semester session in the university department of law or in an affiliated college to the university shall be eligible to present himself/herself at the LL.B.
+Sixth semester examination.

 Provided, however that a student who after having passed LL.B.
-Part-I (First Semester and Second Semester) or LL.B.
-Part-II (Third Semester and Fourth Semester) Semester examination from another University is admitted to LL.B.
-Part-II, Third Semester or LL.B.
-Part-III, Fifth Semester, as the case may be shall also be required to pass in those papers / subjects which were included in the syllabus LL.B.
-Part-I (First Semester and Second Semester) or LL.B.
-Part-II (Third Semester and Fourth Semester) of this University but were not prescribed for the corresponding examinations of such other University.
+(First Semester and Second Semester) or LL.B.
+(Third Semester and Fourth Semester) Semester examination from another University is admitted to LL.B.
+Third Semester or LL.B.
+Fifth Semester, as the case may be shall also be required to pass in those papers / subjects which were included in the syllabus LL.B.
+(First Semester and Second Semester) or LL.B.
+(Third Semester and Fourth Semester) of this University but were not prescribed for the corresponding examinations of such other University.
 Such student shall not be declared successful at the LL.B.
-Part-III (Fifth Semester or Sixth Semester) Examination until he/she has in addition to the papers prescribed for the said examination passed in the subjects referred to in this proviso.
+(Fifth Semester or Sixth Semester) Examination until he/she has in addition to the papers prescribed for the said examination passed in the subjects referred to in this proviso.

 Provided further that a student, who after having passed LL.B.
-Part-I Semester examination or LL.B.
-Part-II Semester examination from another university is admitted to LL.B.
-Part-II, Third Semester or LL.B.
-Part-III, Fifth Semester, as the case may be exempted in the said examination from appearing in those papers/subjects which he/she had offered at his/her previous examination in the other University and had passed therein.
+Semester examination or LL.B.
+Semester examination from another university is admitted to LL.B.
+Third Semester or LL.B.
+Fifth Semester, as the case may be exempted in the said examination from appearing in those papers/subjects which he/she had offered at his/her previous examination in the other University and had passed therein.

-(4) (a) No Candidate shall be permitted to appear for any of the LL.B.
-Semester examination unless he has attended at least 75% of the total number of lectures, Practical works and Seminars held during the Semester Session.

-(b) Every student of the College/University Teaching Department Seeking admission to the examination shall submit through the principal or Head of the Department as the case may be, application on prescribed form together with necessary fees and following certificates from the Principal/Head of the Department viz.
-Certificates of -
+- (4) (a) No Candidate shall be permitted to appear for any of the LL.B.
+Semester examination unless he has attended at least 75% of the total number of lectures, Practical works and Seminars held during the Semester Session. - (b) Every student of the College/University Teaching Department Seeking admission to the examination shall submit through the principal or Head of the Department as the case may be, application on prescribed form together with necessary fees and following certificates from the Principal/Head of the Department viz.
+Certificates of - - (i) Good Conduct, - (ii) Fitness to present, himself/herself at the examination and, - (iii) Of having ended the class teacher's Seminars and practical works etc. during the session at least the minimum number prescribed by sub-Para (a) above.

-- (i) Good Conduct, - (ii) Fitness to present, himself/herself at the examination and, - (iii) Of having ended the class teacher's Seminars and practical works etc. during the session at least the minimum number prescribed by sub-Para (a) above. - (5) (a) In order to declare successful at any of the LL.B.
+(5) (a) In order to declare successful at any of the LL.B.
 Semester Examination every Candidate will have to obtain at least 36% marks in individual papers and at least 48% marks in aggregate.